Createdd/Writing/articles/AWSIntro.md

 AWS provides building blocks that you can assemble quickly to support any workload.
 With AWS, you’ll find a complete set of highly available services that are designed to work together to build scalable applications.

 Diving into AWS requires you to understand their own keywords and concepts.
 There is really a whole cloud computing world waiting for you.
-I am eager to explore more, seeing that I steadly gains popularity.
+I am eager to explore more, seeing that it steadily gains more popularity.

 ## Useful links & credits